artefactual/atom-docs/user-manual/getting-started/getting-started.rst

    :alt: Example of the edit digital object page

    An example of the edit page for a digital object.
-Access this page throught the "More" button in the :term:`button block` of the related description.
+Access this page through the "More" button in the :term:`button block` of the related description.

 The Edit digital object page allows the authorized (i.e. logged in) User with